15 best beaches near Bristol under 90 minutes away

 Portishead, North Somerset coast

-If you’re looking for sandy beach, Portishead is not your lady!
+If you’re looking for a sandy beach, Portishead is not your lady!
 Although it is one of the nicest coastal towns near Bristol.
 Just a short hop away from the city (and just five minutes from the M5 motorway), it’s not so much a tropical paradise as a rocky, muddy seafront, however I’m mentioning it here as you do get sea views along the murky-coloured Bristol Channel and if you’re desperate to be near the coast on a hot day, this goes some way to doing the job.
-If you want to get into the water, Portishead Open Air Pool is perched right next to the waterfront.
-There’s a tuckshop right next to the swimming pool as well as a cafe serving yummy food with both indoor and al fresco tables on the beach’s edge.

 Distance from Bristol: 30 minutes by car, or you could cycle (there is a route which follows a riverside path along the Avon Gorge, 11.5 miles from Bristol!)

-Portishead beach near Bristol
+Portishead Lido near Bristol

 Kilve Beach, North Somerset